Updated: Feb 1

 Jnana Bhava in Yoga:

-Such colourless #Jnana or Knowledge is only possible when the Mind is steady or Ekagra, or away from any influences.
+Such colourless #Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
 Only this kind of knowledge can help in spiritual development.
 Ekagrata can be attained by being conscious of the body, synchronisation and fixation.

 Kriyas like Jalneti, Kapalbhati, Dhauti and Trataka helps us with increasing our body awareness; asanas like Ekpadasana, Garudasana, Talasana, Utkatasana aid with improving our synchronisation where we are prompted to synchronise multiple independent movements for getting into a single posture.